William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 To indicate support for the optimized rekey negotiation, the initiator includes the OPTIMIZED_REKEY_SUPPORTED notify payload in the IKE_AUTH exchange request.
 If the responder supports this optimized rekey and is configured to use it, then it includes the OPTIMIZED_REKEY_SUPPORTED in the IKE_AUTH response message.
-If multiple IKE_AUTH exchanges are sent, the OPTIMIZED_REKEY_SUPPORTED notify payload should be in the last IKE_AUTH exchange.
+If multiple IKE_AUTH exchanges are sent, the OPTIMIZED_REKEY_SUPPORTED notify payload should be in the first IKE_AUTH request and the last IKE_AUTH response.
 During the IKE_AUTH exchanges, the entire SA and TS payloads are included as normal.
 Note that the notify indicates support for optimized rekey for both IKE and Child SAs.

 A responder that does not support the optimized rekey exchange processes the SA and TS payloads as normal, and does not include the new Notify.
 As per regular IKEv2 processing, a responder that does not recognize this new Notify, will ignore it.
 Responders may have been administratively configured with the optimization turned off for local reasons.
 The absence of the Notify indicates to the initiator that the optimization is not available, and regular rekey should be used.